kayleigh114/RubyProjects/CaesarCipher/readme.md

 [Original assignment can be found on The Odin Project website](https://www.theodinproject.com/courses/ruby-programming/lessons/building-blocks)

-This a project is meant to emulate the Caesar Cipher, by shifting plaintext letters to the right by a given number of slots.
+This project is meant to emulate the Caesar Cipher, by shifting plaintext letters to the right by a given number of slots.

-Download file onto computer.
+Clone project onto computer.
 Inside of the Terminal:

 `cd` to directory with CaesarCipher.rb in it.